GSA/digitalgov.gov/content/post/2014-11-19-young-entrepreneurs-hang-out-with-government-virtually-and-in-spanish.md

 date: 2014-11-19 10:00:28 -0400
 title: 'Young Entrepreneurs Hang Out With Government Virtually&amp;#8230; and in Spanish'
-summary: 'It’sa well-known fact that the Hispanic population is growing at a rapid pace, and among the areas seeing the most interest and growth is business.
+summary: 'It’s a well-known fact that the Hispanic population is growing at a rapid pace, and among the areas seeing the most interest and growth is business.
 According to the Small Business Administration (SBA), there are more than 3 million Hispanic-owned businesses in the U.S. today, a number that is growing at three times the national'
 authors: [victoria-wales]
 categories:
   - Content